ewoks-kit/ewokscore/README.md

-# EwoksCore: Core API for graphs and tasks in Ewoks
+# EwoksCore: API for graphs and tasks in Ewoks